numba/numba-integration-testing/README.rst

   input.
 For example, if you try to run only the ``test`` stage without the others it is likely to fail.

+* If you are running this locally and you already have an anaconda or miniconda distribution activated you may run into problems.
+In such cases it is best to run this script from a vanilla (non-customized) shell.

 License
 =======